WINKgroup/winkit-ios/README.md

 In a WinkKit app every view controller should extends the `WKViewController<P>` (or `WKTableViewController<P>` or `WKCollectionViewContrller<P>`, they have all same behaviours).

-A `WKViewController` wants a subclass of `WKGenericViewControllerPresenter` (which is a protocol that extends the base presenter protocol `WKPresenter`) because the view controller life-cycle is binded to this kind of presenter.
+A `WKViewController` wants a subclass of `WKGenericViewControllerPresenter` (which is a protocol that extends the base presenter protocol `WKPresenter`) because the view controller life-cycle is bound to this kind of presenter.
 A typical implementation of home page is

 ```swift
 // HomeViewController.swift